skiadas/cloud-cv-challenge/diary/Day3-CloudFormation.md

 Now we've got something working.
 What remains:

 - Arrange the tasks in the workflow so that they only run when appropriate: stack-changing tasks only run when the cloud formation templates have changed, while the syncing job only runs when the site folder has changed.
+DONE!
 - Create better error-handling pages (access denied, 404 etc).